bjbemister19/typescript-express-example/README.md

 There are several scripts defined in the package.json file that can be used to interact with this project:

- - `npm run test`: This command will echo the message "Error: no test specified" and then exit.
  - `npm run build`: This command will clean the project (remove the dist directory) and then compile the TypeScript code into JavaScript using the TypeScript compiler.
  - `npm run start`: This command will first build the project and then start it by running the compiled JavaScript code.
  - `npm run clean`: This command will remove the dist directory.